sbruhns/ya/README.md

 # ya

-yubioath tool for scanning codes using yubioath-cli, zbar, image magic
+CLI tool to scan QR-Codes and copy tokens to clipboard for Yubikeys

-Requires: ImageMagick, zbar and yubioath (cli) installed
+Requires: ImageMagick, zbar, xsel and yubioath (cli) installed